eigenhombre/smallscheme/README.md

 Originally written as a warmup exercise to prepare for [this class](https://www.dabeaz.com/sicp.html).

-`smallscheme` is not a complete R7RS Scheme (or R5RS for that matter) -- it implements everything needed to follow along in [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) up to page **85**.  `smallscheme` is very lightweight and can be installed on any Python 3 installation as follows:
+`smallscheme` is not a complete R7RS Scheme (or R5RS for that matter) -- it implements everything needed to follow along in [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) up to page **102** (however, see "Limitations," below).  `smallscheme` is very lightweight and can be installed on any Python 3 installation as follows:

 # Install